nickrusso42518/postman/umbrella/README.md

 # Cisco Umbrella for SAUTO
 Postman collection to programmatically interact with Cisco Umbrella.
-Includes Reporting, Enforcement, and Investigate APIs.
+Includes Reporting, Enforcement, Investigate, and Management APIs.

 ## Usage
 Be sure to check the folder descriptions for a summary of each workflow,